 Be it the prestigious Yale University or U.S. Marine Corps, the breed plays mascot for a number of legendary institutions.
 Who could possibly deny the tenacity of that bow-legged pose?

 Snoring, drooling, farting—yep!
 All the endearing stuff.
 Bulldogs are brachycephalic (a condition caused by their short snouts), which makes them prone to gassiness and snorting.

 7) No Two Bulldogs are the Same

 Bulldogs come in 10 different colors and four different markings.
 This could mean brindle, fawn, piebald and more.

 8) Great for City Dwellers

-Bulldogs don’t require a great deal of exercise, so a quick jaunt around the block during the not-so-hot part of day and hang sessions on the couch fit the bill perfectly for this medium-energy dog.
+Bulldogs don’t require a great deal of exercise, so a quick jaunt around the block during the not-so-hot part of the day and hang sessions on the couch fit the bill perfectly for this medium-energy dog.

 9) An Affectionate Friend for Life

-In fact, the UKC (United Kennel Club) classifies bulldogs under the companion category.
+In fact, the UKC (United Kennel Club) classifies Bulldogs under the companion category.
 Bulldogs love kids, which makes them great for families.
 Loving as they are, a bit of the old world bulldog endures, which also makes them well-suited for the night shift guarding the house.